jgalligan1993/Generating-Trend-Indicators-in-kdb/whitepaper.md

 |*Figure 2: 10 and 20 day Simple Moving Averages for Bitcoin*|

 ## MACD - Moving Average Convergence Divergence
 Moving Average Convergence Divergence (MACD) is an important and popular analysis tool.
 It is a trend indicator that shows the relationship between two moving averages of a securities price.
 MACD is calculated by subtracting the long term EMA (26 periods) from the short term EMA (12 periods).
-A period is generally defined as a day but shorter/longer time spans can be used.
+A period is generally defined as a day but shorter/longer timespans can be used.
 Throughout this paper we will consider a period to be one day.
 EMAs place greater weight and significance on the more recent data points and react more significantly to price movements than SMA.
 The 9-day moving average of the MACD is also calculated and plotted.
 This line is known as the signal line and can be used to identify buy and sell signals[^2].
-The code for calculating the MACD is very simple and leverages kdb/q's built in function of ema.
-An example of how the code is executed,along with a subset of the output is displayed.
+The code for calculating the MACD is very simple and leverages kdb+/q's built in function of ema.
+An example of how the code is executed, along with a subset of the output is displayed.

 ```q
 /tab-table input